Last Updated: September 2, 2021

 Every trader who owns Uber stocks was happy to see the shares reaching an all-time high of $60.63 on February 12, 2021.
 At the time of writing, the company is hovering around its listing price level, but prospects are generally good.

 The app is what connects you with your ride.
 You can download it on iOS and Android.

 It is fairly easy to download and install, and millions of people are already using it.

 Let’s see how many users are there.

-While the beta version was created in 2010, Uber officially launched their app in 2011 in San Francisco.
-By 2016, Uber had 50 million active monthly users.
+While the beta version was created in 2010, Uber officially launched its app in 2011 in San Francisco.
+By 2016, the platform had 50 million active monthly users.